MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-pool.md

 ## Set up an IP address pool on a VM network

-1. Select **VMs and Services** > **VM Networks**  > **Home** > **Show** > **VM Networks** > **VM Network** tab.
+1. Select **VMs and Services** > **VM Networks**  > **Home** > **Show** > **VM Networks** > **VM Network**.
-2. In  **VM Networks and IP Pools**, select the VM network **Create** > **Create IP Pool**.
+2. In  **VM Networks and IP Pools**, select the VM network > **Create** > **Create IP Pool**.
 2. In **Create Static IP Address Pool Wizard** > **Name**, specify a name and description.
 Ensure that the correct logical network is indicated.
-Check that the correct VM network and subnet is selected.
+Ensure the correct VM network and subnet is selected.
 3. In **IP address range**, enter the start and end addresses for the pool.
 You can create multiple IP address pools in a subnet but the ranges mustn't overlap.
-In **Reserved IP addresses**, specify any ranges you want to reserve for other purposes.
+In **Reserved IP addresses**, specify any range you want to reserve for other purposes.
 6. In **Gateway**, select **Insert** if you want to specify one or more default gateways and the metric.
 The default gateway address must be in the same subnet range as the IP address pool but doesn't need to be part of the pool.
-7. In **DNS** specify DNS information, including DNS servers, the default DNS suffix for the connection, and the list of DNS search suffixes.
+7. In **DNS**, specify DNS information, including DNS servers, the default DNS suffix for the connection, and the list of DNS search suffixes.
 For virtual machines that will join an Active Directory domain, we recommend that you use Group Policy to set the primary DNS suffix.
 This will ensure that when a Windows-based virtual machine is set to register its IP addresses with the primary DNS suffix, a Windows-based DNS server will register the IP address dynamically.
 Additionally, the use of Group Policy enables you to have an IP address pool that spans multiple domains.
 In this case, you would not want to specify a single primary DNS suffix.
 8. In **WINS**, select **Insert** if you want to enter the IP address of a WINS server.
 You can also select whether to enable NetBIOS over TCP/IP.
 This isn't recommended if the address range is made up of public addresses.
 9. In **Summary**, verify the settings and select **Finish**.
 When the job shows as **Completed**, verify the pool in **Logical Networks and IP Pools**.

 ### Release inactive addresses from the static address pool

 You can release inactive addresses.
-When you do, VMM returns the address to the static IP, or MAC address pool and considers it available for reassignment.
+When you do, VMM returns the address to the static IP pool, or MAC address pool and considers it available for reassignment.
 An address is considered inactive if:

 - A host that was assigned a static IP address through the bare-metal deployment process is removed from VMM management.
 When you remove the host, any IP and MAC addresses that were statically assigned to virtual machines on the host are also marked as inactive.
 - A virtual machine goes into a missing state because it was removed outside VMM.